At the WPT Barcelona 2015, there were many surprises but also especially for women a continuity compared to the previous season.

 Franck Binisti - Padel Magazine

-[box type = ”info”] Pablo Lima, the companion on the road to Bela, confirms that he will not be able to participate in the WPT of San Fernando from April 5 to 12 because of a shoulder problem.
+[box type = ”info”] Pablo Lima, the traveling companion of Bela confirms that he will not be able to participate in the WPT of San Fernando from April 5 to 12 due to a shoulder problem.
 Spanish player Willy Lahoz and current number 14th world player (in pairs) will therefore be Bela's partner for at least the next two weeks. [/box]

 Franck Binisti discovers the padel at the Pyramid Club in 2009 in the Paris region.
 Since then padel is part of his life.
 You often see him touring France by going to cover the big French paddle events.